evandough/evandough/README.md

 ## Hi there 👋
+I'm an IT and Cloud enthusiast who loves learning new technologies and collaborating with teams.

-- 🔭 I’m currently working my AZ-400 certification
+- 🔭 I’m currently working towards my AZ-400 certification (Azure DevOps)
-- 🌱 I’m currently learning all things Cloud & IT
+- 🌱 I’m currently learning all things IT & Cloud